 Each year, the Calgary Orff Chapter is proud to present three fantastic professional development workshops.
 Each clinician will explore different ways of incorporating the Orff Schulwerk method into your music classroom.

-For the 2018-2019 Season, workshops will be held at Dalhausie School (4440 Dallyn Street NW).
+New location!
+For the 2019-2020 Season, workshops will be held at Altadore School (4506 16 Street SW).
 They will run from 8:30 am - 1:30 pm.
 Doors will open at 8:00 am for registration and check-in.

 See Membership for registration details.

 Presented by Sherryl Sewepagaham and Olivia Tailfeathers

 Explore songs and activities that establish a positive learning atmosphere that will enable and encourage students to work to their potential in playing, creating and extending musical compositions.
 Process with attention to differentiated learning will also be addressed.